Jake Burger Player Props: White Sox vs. Tigers

-After batting .297 with a double, a triple, three home runs and 10 RBI in his past 10 games, Jake Burger and the Chicago White Sox face the Detroit Tigers (who will hand the ball to Alex Faedo) at 6:40 PM ET on Thursday.
+The Chicago White Sox and Jake Burger (.528 slugging percentage over his past 10 games, including two homers), battle starter Joey Wentz and the Detroit Tigers at Comerica Park, Friday at 6:40 PM ET.

-In his most recent game he had a hitless showing (0-for-3 with an RBI) against the Guardians.
+In his most recent game he had a one-hit showing (1-for-3) against the Tigers.

 Jake Burger Game Info & Props vs. the Tigers